 Going natural or organic is trending these days in many aspects of life, including pet care.
 You and your furry friends will love natural or organic dog shampoos as they don’t feature harsh chemicals and are way gentler on the skin and coat.

-One more thing you may need to know is that natural shampoos leave a mild, nice, and natural scent, and don’t strip all natural oils from your puppy’s skin and fur.
+You may also buy a shampoo according to the breed of your dog, for instance, the best puppy shampoo for labs or pit bulls.
+But natural shampoos leave a mild, nice, and natural scent, and don’t strip all natural oils from your puppy’s skin and fur.

 Why use a Puppy Shampoo?

 Bathing your dog is an indispensable part of proper general pet care.
 Whether your pet has rolled in something and giving off olfactory smell, or you want to get rid of fleas, using harsh chemicals is not necessary.

 If your puppy has healthy skin and coat, bathing serves to get rid of unpleasant odors or dirt.
 The vet can also recommend a specific shampoo to form part of your pet’s medical treatment for various medical conditions.